MinecraftForge/Documentation/docs/models/blockstates/introduction.md

 Introduction to Blockstate JSONs
 ================================

 Blockstate JSONs are Minecraft's way to map "variant strings" to models.
 A variant string can be absolutely anything, from "inventory" to "power=5" to "I am your father."
+They represent an actual model, where the blockstate is just a container for them.
+In code, a variant string within a blockstate JSON is represented by a `ModelResourceLocation`, normally shortened to just "MRL".

-When the game searches for a model corresponding to a block in the world, it takes the [blockstate][] for that position, and then it uses an `IStateMapper` to find the corresponding blockstate JSON and the variant string within it.
-In code, a variant string within a a blockstate JSON is represented by a `ModelResourceLocation`, normally shortened to just "MRL".
-The default `IStateMapper` uses the block's registry name as the location of the blockstate JSON (block `examplemod:testblock` goes to JSON `examplemod:testblock` goes to filepath `assets/examplemod/blockstates/testblock.json`), and the variant string is pieced together from the blockstate's properties.
+When the game searches for a model corresponding to a block in the world, it takes the [blockstate][] for that position, and then it uses an `IStateMapper` to find the corresponding MRL for it, which then refers to the actual model.
+The default `IStateMapper` uses the block's registry name as the location of the blockstate JSON.
+(E.g. block `examplemod:testblock` goes to the RL `examplemod:testblock`.)
+The variant string is pieced together from the blockstate's properties.
 More information can be found [here][statemapper].

 As an example, let's take a look at the vanilla `oak_log.json`: